fac30/ali-nas-travel-blog/README.md

     https://www.youtube.com/watch?v=aVog4J6nIAU
 ```

-Once your up nad running click on _Login_ on the top right and then click _Signup_ and create and account.
+Once your up and running click on _Login_ on the top right and then click _Signup_ and create and account.

 With the account setup go to MongoDB Atlas and in the collection for _users_ find the account you created and change the role for your user to **admin** and you will have administrator access.